d3kryption/narrative-documentation/docs/pro/npcs/index.md

 ## Creating a new NPC

-To create a new NPC, Narrative Pro comes packaged with a data asset type called ``.
+To create a new NPC, Narrative Pro comes packaged with a data asset type called `NPC definition`.

 Open Your **Content Drawer** -> Go to the folder where you want to store **NPC Data Assets** -> Right Click -> **Miscellaneous** -> **Data Asset**